Corey Haim: Hollywood teen stardom

-Personal troubles and career downturn
+Personal and career troubles

-Haim later said that License to Drive was his "breaking point" for becoming addicted to drugs.
 On April 9, 1989, Haim appeared live onstage at Knott's Berry Farm with DJ "Hollywood" Hamilton as part of a teen anti-drugs campaign.
 The thousand-strong audience of girls would not stop screaming and rushing the stage, and fire marshals had to escort Haim from the building amid fears for his safety.
 Haim later said that he was terrified of going onstage afterward, and had resolved never to go on any stage ever again.

-In November 1989, fresh out of rehab, Haim released a self-promotional video titled Corey Haim: Me, Myself, and I, which followed a day in his life.
+In November 1989, fresh out of rehabilitation, Haim released a self-promotional video titled Corey Haim: Me, Myself, and I, which followed a day in his life.
 Heavily scripted, Haim's monologues to camera were nevertheless unfocused and suggested that he was under the influence during filming.
 The film has been considered the "worst movie ever" by X-Entertainment.
 Haim set up a pre-recorded drug advice line for teens.
 He admitted on The Arsenio Hall Show that he was high while giving the advice.

 In 1990, Haim co-starred with Patricia Arquette in the sci-fi actioner Prayer of the Rollerboys, performing many of his own stunts in a tale of a teen who goes undercover to expose a racist gang leader.
 However, as his problems with drugs continued, Haim began to lose his core audience.
 His performances suffered, and his film career in the 1990s declined into direct-to-video releases.
 In 1991, aged 19, he starred in Dream Machine, which received a direct-to-video release, as did Oh, What a Night and The Double 0 Kid, in which Seth Green had a role.
 Green said his experiences of working with Haim was a duality between a sweet, hardworking professional who loved acting and a tormented addict.

 Additional direct-to-video films included the 1992 erotic thriller Blown Away.
-Co-star Nicole Eggert, who was romantically involved with Haim at the time and also featured in The Double O Kid, later stated that on-set medics would facilitate his needs to keep him from withdrawing.
-She recalled filming with Haim during the day and spending the nights with him in the emergency room, "hooked up to an IV, begging doctors for a different prescription, then going back to work again the next day".
+Co-star Nicole Eggert, who was romantically involved with Haim at the time and also featured in The Double O Kid, later stated that on-set medics would provide him with drugs to stop him from going through withdrawal.
+She recalled filming with Haim during the day and spending the nights with him in the emergency room.